-To support the objectives of this recommendation, jurisdictions could also encourage cross-border payments market participants to adopt data transfer tools, such as standard contractual clauses, binding corporate rules, certifications (such as those envisaged by the Global Cross-Border Privacy Rules Forum, established in 2022, building on the Asia-Pacific Economic Cooperation (APEC) cross-border privacy rules (CBPR) framework) or any new tools that provide sufficient data protection safeguards for personal data transfers in the payments context.
+certifications or other similar tools, based on the assessment that they provide sufficient data protection safeguards for personal data transfers in the payments context and meet the requirements of the payment industry.
 These tools allow parties to identify responsibilities and ensure accountability of different parties throughout the data transfer journey.
 In addition, these tools may help to provide the assurances that the jurisdiction of origin considers important, even in the absence of protections in the legal framework in the destination jurisdiction.

-Mitigating restrictions on the flow of data related to payments across borders
+3. Mitigating restrictions on the flow of data related to payments across borders